Race for Trieste

-The Race for Trieste, was a battle during the Second World War that took place during early May 1945.
+The Race for Trieste (Corsa per Trieste), also known as the Trieste Operation (Tržaška operacija), was a battle during the Second World War that took place during early May 1945.
 It led to a joint allied victory for the Yugoslav Partisans and 2nd New Zealand Division and a joint occupation of Trieste, but relations soon deteriorated and led to a nine-year dispute over the territory of Trieste.
 This battle is also considered the last battle in which a considerable force of Chetniks fought, as 13,000 of the irregular troops under Momčilo Đujić surrendered to the New Zealand forces under Lieutenant General Sir Bernard Freyberg as the battle progressed.